BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01B.md

     - **suspend idle environment after**: 30 Minutes
 4. Wait for your environment to be created, and then click its name to connect to it.

     Visual Studio Online is a hosted instance of Visual Studio Code that you can use in a web browser.
-Visual Studio Code is a general code editing environment, with support for various programming langaues through the installation of *extensions*.
+Visual Studio Code is a general code editing environment, with support for various programming languages through the installation of *extensions*.
 To work with Python, you'll need the Microsoft Python extension, which was installed for you along with some commonly used Python packages when you created this environment from the **DP100** repo.

     The hosted Visual Studio Code environment includes three installations of Python (versions 2.7.13, 3.5.3, and 3.8.0).
 You will use the Python **3.5.3** virtual environment.
 In your own installation, you are responsible for installing Python, creating virtual environments, and installing the packages you need.
 In this lab, most of the general Python configuration has been done for you, but you need to install the Azure Machine Learning SDK.